HelenHelene/eportfolio/SEPM/SEPM_Unit04.md

 # Unit 4: Estimating Tools and Risk Assessment

-Welcome to Week 4 where we will discuss common risks and risk mitigation in large software projects.
-In addition, we will utilise some of the tools discussed in the previous lecture cast to create a project estimate.
+This week, we discussed risks and risk mitigation in large software projects.
+In addition, we utilized some of the tools from the previous lecture to create a project estimate and review various estimating tools.

-In this unit we shall:
- - Discuss risks and risk mitigation in large software projects.
- - Produce an estimate for our summative project utilising the tools reviewed.
- - Review a number of estimating tools.

 ### Learning Outcomes
-On completion of this unit you will be able to:
+On completion of this unit, I will be able to:
- - Select an appropriate tool for project estimation based on a number of common factors
+ - Select an appropriate tool for project estimation based on common factors.
- - Utilise the tool to create a project estimate.
+ - Utilize the tool to create a project estimate.
  - Evaluate the usefulness of the tool in estimating.
  - Discuss risk evaluation and mitigation approaches.